paulmooreparks/Api2Cli/.github/WORKFLOWS.md

 - `auto-version.yml` - Auto-versioning and CI builds
 - `release.yml` - Unified release creation with installers

-The workflows are configured for the `xk` project as the main executable, but can be adapted for other .NET projects.
+The workflows are configured for the `a2c` project as the main executable, but can be adapted for other .NET projects.

 ## 🚀 Benefits of This Setup